From HMRC to Experian, the use cases are both numerous and widespread as open banking adoption increases across the ecosystem.

 We will increasingly see more lending based on open banking data and relationships between users and providers managed through open banking.
 It’s predicted payments will have the biggest impact on merchants and small businesses as they save money and access a better service.
 Whilst this growth may not come in the form of a steep curve upwards, the adoption of big players like HMRC and Experian signals that more and more people will become familiar with open banking and see its benefits.

 According to Allied Market Research, ‘North America is projected to portray the highest CAGR of 26.5% during the forecast period, due to rapid adoption of advanced technologies and presence of the majority of key players’ in this region.
 Nonetheless, Europe will maintain its dominance in terms of revenue due to government directives.
 With this prediction, it’s clear the open banking ecosystem is quickly ramping up.
 However, Europe will hold its position in the near future.

 If this has raised a few questions or you would like to explore open banking, then please do get in touch.
-OPEN by Eliga has the knowledge, product, team, and experience to get open banking working for you.
+We have the knowledge, product, team, and experience to get open banking data and payments working for you.